What Is the Asylum Clock?

 Common Mistakes That Delay Your EAD

-- Filing too early: Submitting I-765 before the 150-day mark results in automatic denial and you lose the filing fee.
-Always use the AsyClock calculator to confirm your date.
+- Filing too early: Submitting I-765 before 150 asylum clock days have accrued results in automatic denial and you lose the filing fee.
+Always confirm your date against your official clock record.

 - Wrong eligibility category: Not writing

 (c)(8)in the Eligibility Category field.
-This is the most common mistake on I-765 for asylum applicants. - Missing or incorrect fee: The fee must be the current amount in the correct form (check or money order payable to "U.S. Department of Homeland Security").
+This is the most common mistake on I-765 for asylum applicants. - Missing or incorrect fee: Always confirm the current fee at uscis.gov/g-1055 or uscis.gov/i-765 before filing.
+USCIS may reject applications submitted with the wrong fee.

-- Incorrect I-589 receipt date: Using the wrong date means your CSOL calculation is off.
-Always use the receipt date on your I-797, not the mailing date or filing date.
+- Incorrect clock start date: Using the wrong date means your estimate is off.
+USCIS affirmative applicants should use the receipt date on the I-797, not the mailing date.

 - Not accounting for CSOL stoppages: Ignoring your clock stoppages and filing too early will result in denial.